jwong1209/cse15l-lab-reports/lab-report-2-week-4.md

 ## Code Change 2: Fixing Code Giving Images as Links
 Fix for Image: ![](imageGivenFix.png)

-Link to Failure-Inducing Input:[https://github.com/jwong1209/markdown-parse/blob/c0518531ee48080ba5e5c76d54f7290ab257f3be/test-file4.md](https://github.com/jwong1209/markdown-parse/blob/c0518531ee48080ba5e5c76d54f7290ab257f3be/test-file4.md)
+Link to Failure-Inducing Input: [https://github.com/jwong1209/markdown-parse/blob/c0518531ee48080ba5e5c76d54f7290ab257f3be/test-file4.md](https://github.com/jwong1209/markdown-parse/blob/c0518531ee48080ba5e5c76d54f7290ab257f3be/test-file4.md)

 Symptom of Failure-Inducing Input:
 ![imageGiven](imageGiven.png)

 Explanation: The bug is that the code only uses the index of the brackets(`[` and `]`) and parenthesis(`(` and `)`) to decide what is a link or not.
-Since the format for a image is nearly identical except that the image has a `!` at the beginning, this causes the code to identify images as links  such as `cat.png` and `cow.png` from the `test-file4.md` file and add them to `toReturn`.
-To fix this, I used the exclamation mark as the differentiator and if a `[` had a `!` in front of it, then it would not pass the `(nextOpenBracket == 0 || markdown.indexOf("!", nextOpenBracket-1) != nextOpenBracket-1)` condition of the if statement and therefore the `toReturn.add(markdown.substring(openParen + 1, closeParen))` inside the if statement would not get activated.
+Since the format for an image is similar to the link format with its use of brackets and parenthesis, this causes the code to identify images as links  such as `cat.png` and `cow.png` from the `test-file4.md` file and add them to `toReturn`.
+To fix this, I used the exclamation mark as the differentiator since image format has that at the start and if a `[` had a `!` in front of it, then it would mean its an image and would not pass the `(nextOpenBracket == 0 || markdown.indexOf("!", nextOpenBracket-1) != nextOpenBracket-1)` condition of the if statement and therefore the `toReturn.add(markdown.substring(openParen + 1, closeParen))` inside the if statement would not get activated.

 ## Code Change 3: Fixing Code Giving Links When Characters Between `)` and `(`
 Fix for Code Giving Link Despite Characters Between Bracket and Parenthesis: